JJ – as the company is known in the trade – has been a family company for over 135 years. Then, as today, the company is managed by its owners.

 Acquisition and expansion of the division for import of components for slat frame manufacture.
 Europe-wide distribution in close cooperation with Eastern European supplier plants.

 Commencement of activities with Siberian larch.
-Buildup of extensive storage facilities in the ports of Kiel, Lübeck and Papenburg to become today’s leading importer of this wood in Europe.
+Buildup of extensive storage facilities for this wood.

 First export of Russian newsprint by Jacob Jürgensen to what is now the largest export market: India.